SENG480/course/assn1.md

 # Deliverables
 1. Introduction describing the project you chose
-2. Detailed QAS (chosen from 4 above) complete with project specific stimulus, response/response measure.
+2. Detailed use case QAS (chosen from 4 above) complete with project specific stimulus, response/response measure.
 3. Expansion of QAS for growth; indicate what aspects change (response measure for example).
-4. For both scenarios:
+4. For each scenario (use case and growth):
 	1. Introduce your approach to code investigation: where did you start, what views were necessary
-	2. Present one view showing/tracing how the code (as-is) handles/doesn't handle the scenario
+	2. Present <s>one view</s> one diagram showing/tracing how the code (as-is) handles/doesn't handle the scenario. <font color="red">Include a key.</font>
-	3. Text that explains the view; explains what elements are present; and a causal chain explaining your reasoning for concluding how well the architecture handles that scenario.
-Link to specific code elements.
+	3. Text that explains the diagram; explains what elements are present; and a causal chain explaining your reasoning for concluding how well the architecture handles that scenario.
+Link to specific code elements. <font color="red">There is no need to follow the [view template](https://github.com/SENG480-18/course/blob/master/lectures/6-cc.md#representing-views) in the assignment---that is part of the project instead.</font>

+# Hints
+<font color="red">Remember we are interested in answering a question.
+Here, the question is some version of "How well does our current design support this scenario".
+Start by refining the scenario for your project to a specific response measure.
+Then draw a diagram that will help answer the question.
+Don't worry about making the diagram conform to a view style just yet.
+Finally, your diagram should be specific to this particular scenario.
+But don't forget to include important context (e.g., if you are talking about deployability, mentioning AWS would be relevant).</font>

 [^other]: The third type of scenario is "exploratory", where we test unanticipated changes to the system, e.g. the Netflix Chaos Monkey approach.